Valpodi/enterprisediodefiletransfer/README.md

       -s, --serverPort PORT
             Specifies the UDP port the server will listen on.
       -m, --mtu MTUSIZE
-            Network MTU size.
+            Network MTU size in bytes.
 Default size of 1500.
       -q, --queueLength QUEUELENGTH
             The number of packets to queue in the case of missing / out of order packets.
 Default 1024 packets.
       -i, --importDiode
             Set this parameter if using the Oakdoor Enterprise Import Diode.
 This will re-wrap encapsulated files with a single ke
       -r, --datarate DATARATE
-         The desired datarate in megabytes per second.
+         The desired datarate in megabits per second.
 Defaults to 0 (as fast as possible) -l, --logLevel
             Logging level for program output.
 Default level is info.